 COGNITIVE AND LANGUAGE DEVELOPMENT

-In the areas of cognitive and language development, the children are encouraged to develop self awareness such as being able to recognize themselves in photographs and point to their own name.
-Children in the Frog Class work on verbalizing their needs, following directions and beginning to do for themselves.
-Matching colors and shapes, participation in art and music, learning concepts and sequences are all part of the activities of the program for these two year olds.
+In the areas of cognitive and language development, the children are encouraged to develop self-awareness such as being able to recognize themselves in photographs and point to their own name.
+Children in the Frog Class focus on verbalizing their needs, following directions, and beginning to do for themselves.
+Matching colors and shapes, participation in art and music, learning concepts and sequences are all part of the activities of the program for these two-year-olds.

 DEVELOPING POSITIVE RELATIONSHIPS

 At this early stage, many children tend to be primarily egocentric.
 That is they are very much focused on themselves and their “things”.
 Therefore, hanging on to and protecting toys can become very important.
 Empathy and concern for others are social skills that need to be learned and reinforced at this young age.
-In the Frog Class our program works on developing positive relationships with others and emphasis is placed on reminding the children of the needs of the other children.
+In the Frog Class, our program works on developing positive relationships with others, and the emphasis is placed on reminding the children of the needs of the other children.
 The teachers use phrases such as, “May Billy have a turn with the car when you are done?” or “Jayne looks sad, I think that hurt her feelings.”
-Stressing the needs of others, promoting parallel play and beginning to have children learn to play together are very important aspects of our readiness program.
-Consistency, caring and patience are the watchwords that drive this part of the curriculum.
+Stressing the needs of others, promoting parallel play, and beginning to have children learn to play together are very important aspects of our readiness program.
+Consistency, caring, and patience are the watchwords that drive this part of the curriculum.

 Though techniques for teaching children to learn and helping them to develop concepts and social skills are important in the Frog Class, the real secrets to the success of the program are the warm, welcoming atmosphere and the always “open lap” all of the teachers provide.